Sore Achilles After Running? Causes & Treatment

 Why Is My Achilles Sore After Running?

 Your Achilles tendon may become irritated for a number of reasons.
-However, if you noticed Achilles pain after a run, it has may been caused by a sudden increase in the intensity or duration of your running.
+However, if you noticed Achilles pain after a run, it has most likely been caused by a sudden increase in the intensity or duration of your running.
 Putting your Achilles under too much stress can cause the tendon to tighten, and become overworked; resulting in pain.
-Other things that can cause a sore Achilles include running on hard surfaces, inappropriate footwear, overpronation which forces the Achilles to twist and poor form.
+Other things that can cause a sore Achilles include unsupportive running shoes, which forces the Achilles to twist, overpronation, and poor form.

 Sore Achilles After Running – Should I Be Worried?

 First things first – is a sore Achilles something to be concerned about?
 That depends.
-If it’s a new concern with mild discomfort, it can typically be treated at home with some self-management techniques.
+If it’s a mild discomfort, it can typically be treated at home with some self-management techniques.
 If it is an ongoing pain or inflammation concern, you may need to speak to a physiotherapist to better understand the severity of the injury and how you can treat the injury.
-Achilles tendinopathy is often characterised by pain and swelling that is worse after activity.
+Achilles tendinitis is often characterised by a dull or sharp pain

 Learn More About Achilles Pain with NQ Physio